ScooloV/bbpedia/docs/death_zone/new_inducements.md

 **THUNDERBOLT**

-~~You may cast this spell either at the start of any of the opposition's team turns, before any player is activated, or immediately after any of the opposition's team turns has ended.~~ You may cast this spell at the end of either player's team turn, before the next team turn begins.
-Target any Standing opposition player anywhere on the pitch, and roll a D6:
+~~You may cast this spell either at the start of any of the opposition's team turns, before any player is activated, or immediately after any of the opposition's team turns has ended.~~ <span style="color: darkmagenta">You may cast this spell at the end of either player's team turn, before the next team turn begins.</span> Target any Standing opposition player anywhere on the pitch, and roll a D6:

 * On a roll of 3+, the player has been hit by the Thunderbolt.
 * On a roll of 1 or 2, the player manages to duck or dodge the attack.